 During the next 9 years I worked as an Information Technology Professional and followed my dream of becoming a wife and a mother of two wonderful children.
 I played golf less than 5 rounds a year during that time, mostly in corporate events, and my hand still hurt at impact.
 I still yearned to play competitive golf again.

 In 2010 when my daughter was 1 1/2, I started going to the golf course in the evenings to play 9 holes when my husband came home from work.
 It was "me" time.
 Interesting thing occurred, my hand didn't hurt (big surprise) and my game was in pretty good shape.
 I decided it was now or never.
 This was my second chance.
 In June 2010, I decided to pursue my dream of professional golf.
-Since turning professional, I have finished 2nd in the Texas Women’s Open twice (2010, 2011), won the Wigwam Cactus Tour event (2010), won a CN Canadian Women’s Tour event (2011), and participated in both the US Women’s Open (2011) and the Canadian Women’s Open (2011).
+Since turning professional, I have finished 2nd in the Texas Women’s Open twice (2010, 2011), won the Wigwam Cactus Tour event (2010), won a CN Canadian Women’s Tour event (2011), won a Symetra Tour IOA Golf Classic (2013) and participated in three US Women’s Open (2011, 2012, & 2013) and the Canadian Women’s Open (2011).
 I earned my 2012 LPGA tour card in December 2011.